Open learning in engineering courses

 TUOLE provides you with open and flexible learning, but it's important to note that the University has changed to its regulations.
 It requires all part-time students to complete a minimum of 30 credits (maximum 75 credits).
 For TUOLE students enrolled on a HNC/D course, this will mean you complete at least two modules each year, with a maximum of five modules.
 This is a Teesside University and Student Finance Company requirement for all part-time students.
 You will only be able to study 30 credits (or two modules) at any given time and will need to complete these modules before progressing to further study.

 What support will I need or receive?
 Although courses are designed for self-study, tutorial support (including the marking of all assessment work) is a requirement of all courses.
 We can provide tutorial support in a number of ways to suit individual needs.
 You can access personal visits to TUOLE (where this is feasible), telephone, email, fax or post.
 You can also access e-learning which provides dedicated online support for each module.

 Are there any exams?
 There are no exams on the HNC modules.
 The HNC is assessed by means of 'in-course' tutor marked assignments (TMAs).
-The TMAs contain a series of questions/assignments which can be used to satisfy the assessment criteria necessary to qualify for certification.
-Some of the modules also require practical work.
-The TMAs are submitted electronically via the online site.
+The TMAs contain a series of questions which can be used to satisfy the assessment criteria necessary to fulfil the learning outcomes of the module.
+Some of the modules also require the completion of practical work.
+The TMAs are submitted electronically via elearning@tees site.
 The final assessment for each module is an interview by the module tutor.
 This enables the tutor to authenticate your work and confirm the grade of the award.

 How is the HNC awarded?
 Each module, when successfully completed, will be graded as a Pass, Merit or Distinction.
 A Pass is awarded for the achievement of all outcomes against the specified assessment criteria.
 Merit and Distinction grades are awarded for higher level achievement.